Best California Beaches

 Hint: Cure your hangover at the annual polar bear dip.
 It draws thousands on New Year's Day.

 Where: Three miles east of Carpinteria, adjacent to the Santa Barbara/Ventura county line.
 From Highway 101, take the Bates Road turnoff south to the park entrance.

 The vibe: Surfers, surfers and more surfers.

-Why it's popular: Widely considered one of the best surf spots on the Central Coast.
-Winter waves create a rocky shoreline, while summer currents create pleasant swimming conditions.
+Why it's popular: Rincon Beach is widely considered one of the best surf spots on the Central Coast.
+Winter waves create a rocky shoreline, while summer currents make for pleasant swimming conditions.

 Hint: Arrive early on weekends to stake out prime sunning spots.

-Where: Located at the last western stop of Imperial Highway in Playa del Rey.
+Where: Located at the last western stop of the Imperial Highway in Playa del Rey.

-Why it's popular: Not the most scenic of beaches, the three-mile shoreline is best known for its oceanfront entertaining options -- fire pits and barbecues abound.
+Why it's popular: Not the most scenic of beaches, this Dockweiler State Beach, 3-mile shoreline, is best-known for its oceanfront entertaining options — fire pits and barbecues abound.

 Hint: It is one of the very few beaches in Los Angeles County that allows bonfires.

 Where: You'll see signs from the Pacific Coast Highway 10 miles upcoast from Malibu.